JuanCruzGamba/PhD_repository/README.md

 👋 If you share an interest in AI, data science, or biological modeling, feel free to explore this repository or connect with me!

 [Linkedin](www.linkedin.com/in/juan-cruz-gamba)  |  [Research Gate](https://www.researchgate.net/profile/Juan-Gamba-7?ev=hdr_xprf)  |  [X](https://x.com/juancruzgamba)

+This repository is under the MIT License - see the [LICENSE](LICENSE.md) file for details.